clebig/vitalpbx_ha/README.md

 <pre>
 Desired Capacity: 20GB
 </pre>
-We need enough space for operating system and its applications in the future, then click<br>
+We need enough space for the operating system and its applications in the future; then click<br>
 <pre>
 Modify button
 </pre>
-Select disk and press the bttons
+Select disk and press the buttons
 <pre>
 Select
 Update Settings
 </pre>
-e.- Finally we press the button:
+e.- Finally, we press the button:
 <pre>
 Done
 </pre>